 - predisposition to immediate action, letting nothing slip;

-- insistence on consistency of approach, individually and across the organisation;
+- insistence on consistency of approach, individually and across the organization;

 - drive and determination;